johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 ## Connecting to MongoDB

 In order to pass data values between the database and the client, we'll use an API (Application Program Interface).
-The API will simply be a way for us make our database data available to the front-end of the applicaiton.
-Using an API in this way adds a little bit of complexity, but it's worth it to be able to see the actual data values being passed around via the API.
+The API will simply be a way for us make our database data available to the front-end of the application.

 To begin, we will need to set up our MongoDB database.
 This is done within the `server.js` file.
 We're going to have to do a bit of shuffling around to get everything in the correct place.
 Here's the way the file should look: